sarikamalii/modeldeployment/README.md

-Demo of Liner Regression using Streamlit
+Demo of Linear Regression using Streamlit